-Progress Updates - Q1 FY 2020
+Progress Updates - Q4 FY 2020

-- Biweekly reports on the National Instant Criminal Background Checks System (NICS) denials to state law enforcement fusion centers 100 percent of the time is a new performance measure, that will be reported by the ATF, both quarterly and annually. - The FY 2020 targets (50%), are based on the modernization and operational improvements scheduled to be complete by the end of FY 2020.
-The ATF is expected to provide biweekly reports on NICS denials 100 percent of the time by FY 2021. - For Q1 FY 2020, the ATF reported that biweekly reports on NICS denials were provided to state law enforcement fusion centers 50% of the time, this quarter.
+- Biweekly reports on the National Instant Criminal Background Checks System (NICS) denials to state law enforcement fusion centers 100 percent of the time is a new performance measure, that will be reported by the ATF, both quarterly and annually. - For FY 2020, the ATF reported that biweekly reports on NICS denials were provided to state law enforcement fusion centers 50 percent of the time, throughout the fiscal year.
+The ATF met its annual target (50%) for this measure.
+The ATF reported that biweekly reports on NICS denials were provided to state law enforcement fusion centers 50% of the time, each quarter in FY 2020.